 DBT goes out of it's way to NOT be "Christianity" -- in fact, it is based on Buddhism.
 However, the big messages -- "BE STILL! ...
 "BE PRESENT" ...
 "Observe, do not judge", "ACCEPT", "Let go and let God" (or "release your attachments" in the Budhist perspective) are quite similar.

-What is REALLY needed is for both people in any relationship -- "intimate", or other, to follow the principles of DBT as they discuss issues they have -- hopefully as quickly as possible.
+What is important is for both people in any relationship -- "intimate", or other, to follow the principles of DBT as they discuss issues they have -- hopefully as quickly as possible.
 More "simmering" just tends to insure that everyone gets at least "scorched", if not fully burned.

 DBT is like excercise for your mind and emotions.
 We ALL have BOTH "Emotional Mind" and "Rational Mind" -- if we practice and observe, we get the gift of "Wise Mind".
 Modern people tend to spend a lot of time trying to talk reason to people in Emotion Mind (totally useless).
 Here is a link to these pictures.